jina-ai/faq/faq_main.md

 ## ...
 AWS Kendra

-- AWS Kendra is an AWS-service-only, and so it has a solid lock-in to the ""cloud only"" AWS infrastructure.
-You have a free-tier version of it, but it's limited to 3GB of data, so you can't really ""play with it"" from a docker image and go from there; Kendra has stricter limitations.
+- AWS Kendra is an AWS-service-only, and so it has a solid lock-in to the "cloud only" AWS infrastructure.
+You have a free-tier version of it, but it's limited to 3GB of data, so you can't really "play with it" from a docker image and go from there; Kendra has stricter limitations.
 Enterprise version is limited to 5 indexes and 500.000 documents or 150GB of text (per node?); You can run Jina on AWS on the other side, and it's Open Source.

 - Kendra seems to cover only text search (NLP), whereas Jina also covers image or media search (multi-modal).